 Times have changed, however.
 In August 2019, the Business Roundtable, a non-profit whose members are the top CEOS in the U.S., made a loud announcement that they will no longer put shareholders first.
 Prominent CEOs such as Tim Cook and Jeff Bezos have agreed to advancing “conscious capitalism”, where shareholder profit should not come at the expense of positive social and environmental impact.
 (Sorry Milton!)

 This monumental shift in company management’s priority did not come skepticism-free.
 Many people questioned whether the CEOs would follow through or are they just looking to generate positive PR?
 Others, pointed fingers at how sustainable can these companies realistically be?
 Take Tesla, a leader in emission-free electric vehicles, who last week, in German court, won the right to plow down a forest near Berlin, in order to build a new plant.
-Another example is Tim Cook’s Apple devices, which contain many elements such as lithium, whose mining practice can be detrimental to the environment.
+Another example is Tim Cook’s Apple devices, which contain many elements such as lithium, the mining practice for which can be detrimental to the environment.
 How about the carbon footprint from Amazon’s marquee offer: the 2-day-shipping supply chain?
 The list goes on.

 At Wealhouse, we perform great diligence and detailed end-to-end research before we label a company “sustainable”.
 We also interview and dialogue with management teams on a regular basis.
 We will always ask for proof of how a management team is trying to improve their ESG impact.
-Unlike Milton Friedman, not only do we believe that ESG is great for business, but based on the stats above, it can be a great way foe companies to tap into the massive pools of capital.
+Unlike Milton Friedman, not only do we believe that ESG is great for business, but based on the stats above, it can be a great way for companies to tap into the massive pools of capital.
 The jury is still out on a regulated standard of how sustainable a company should be before it can be considered “ESG”.
 However, we are happy to see, for the sake of our world, more and more investors putting social responsibility on the same or higher importance level as shareholders’ profit.